James Brown's cape at the Augusta Museum of History

 Begin your journey of Brown’s Augusta with the Augusta Museum of History, founded in 1937 and home to the largest historical collection in the Central Savannah River Area, detailing Georgia’s second-oldest and second-largest city’s nearly 300 years of history.
 The museum houses the first and most comprehensive major exhibition dedicated to The Godfather of Soul.
 See some of his classic dance moves as you watch his concerts on DVD.
 Listen to some of his all time hits, and learn about his life, legacy and contribution to music.
 Highlights of the exhibit include ever-changing costumes and other personal artifacts owned and worn by Brown, family photos, original vinyl albums, and other unique memorabilia.

-Before leaving the museum, step into the Augusta Visitor Information Center, located inside the lobby of the Augusta Museum of History, and pick up a self-guided walking tour to determine additional points of interest located throughout the city of Augusta.
+Stroll down the street, and step into Augusta & Co. to pick up a self-guided walking tour to determine additional points of interest located throughout the city of Augusta.

 James Brown Statue